Wang-Bioinformatics-Lab/GNPS_LCMSDashboard/README.md

 The initial steps are identical:

 1. Fork the GNPS Dashboard repository
-2. Clone down to your system
+1. Clone down to your system
+1. Download Feature Finding tools (Dinosaur and MZmine 2) with get scripts

 ### Docker